 To image Excel documents in Digital WarRoom, temporarily modify the print settings to create individual, or batches, of images using the 'right click' -> image documents options.

-To change the print settings for Excel documents (the default is to print natively) on the DRAFTS menu select Custom Print Settings:
+To change the print settings for Excel documents (the default is to produce natively) on the DRAFTS menu select Custom Print Settings:

-In the dialog box that appears be sure to uncheck Native for any Excel-type extension:
+In the dialog box that appears, uncheck Native for any Excel-type extension:

-After unchecking the Excel-type extension so it will no longer be printed as native, return to review and flag those documents for redaction, image and make the necessary redactions.
-The documents can be imaged individually or by highlighting multiple documents and right-click to image in sets of 10 documents.
+After unchecking the Excel-type extension, return to review and flag those documents for redaction, image and make the necessary redactions.
+The documents are imaged individually with a right-click or by highlighting multiple documents and right-click to image in sets of 10 documents.
 After the imaging job is completed re-set the print setting so future Excels are produced in the native format.

 Option One - additional consideration:

-For Excel files which will need to have modified print settings in the file itself there is a second option.
-Use the 'Export Documents' option from the top line menu to export into a separate folder the files of interest.
+For Excel files which will need to have modified print settings in the file itself, use the 'Export Documents' option from the top line menu to export into a separate folder the files of interest.

 Use the 'ID' option for the file name so that you can link back manually created images with your originals.